 We hope to soon!
 If you are interested in developing Youth Lupercal, please fill out our contact form and take the liberty of looking into funding opportunities for this work.

 How does Lupercal operate?

 Lupercal is run by a group of volunteers.
 All events are free, though depending on location, there may be museum tickets or coffee to buy.
 We are non-profit and entirely funded by donors.
 To help us continue our important work, please visit our giving page!

 I’d like to start a chapter in my area!
 How do I get started?

 Great!
-Currently we are putting a hold on starting new chapters until September 2020, but please do contact us with your interest so that we can keep you in mind in the future.
+Currently we are putting a hold on starting new chapters, but you are welcome to use our materials to use in groups or schools.
+Once you've been meeting regularly as a group of 5 or more members, drop us a line and we can talk about the next steps of becoming an official Lupercal chapter.
 In the meantime, consider joining our facebook group, participating in an online group, buying a book, and checking out our FlipGrid platform so that you have plenty of ways to practice Latin in the meantime!